- Must visit

 Discover the best of Lucerne — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Lucerne trip today.

-Switzerland’s most visited museum, covering rail, road, aviation, navigation and space with many interactive exhibits.
-A strong family-friendly highlight in Lucerne.
+Switzerland’s most visited museum, covering rail, road, aviation, space, and communication with large interactive exhibits.
+A top choice for families and transport enthusiasts.

-Busy central square near the lake and Chapel Bridge, often used as a starting point for exploring Lucerne’s main sights.
+Busy square near the lake and Chapel Bridge, often used as a meeting point and gateway between shopping streets, the waterfront, and major sightseeing areas.

-Lucerne’s signature dish: a puff pastry pie filled with veal, mushrooms, and a creamy sauce, often garnished with raisins.
-It is one of the city’s best-known traditional specialties.
+A classic Lucerne specialty of puff pastry filled with a creamy ragout, traditionally with veal, mushrooms and sometimes raisins.
+It is one of the city’s signature festive dishes.

-A hearty Swiss Alpine pasta bake with macaroni, potatoes, cream, cheese, and onions, often served with apple sauce.
-It is a classic comfort dish popular across Central Switzerland.
+A hearty Swiss Alpine dish of macaroni, potatoes, cream, cheese and onions, often served with applesauce.
+It is popular across Central Switzerland and common in Lucerne.

-Crisp pan-fried grated potatoes, originally a Swiss farmhouse dish and now a staple side or main course.
-In Lucerne it commonly appears with regional meat, cheese, or eggs.
+Crisp pan-fried grated potatoes, originally a Swiss farmhouse dish and now a national staple.
+In Lucerne it is often served as a side or topped with cheese, egg or meat.

 Lucerne is costly by European standards.
-Hotels, dining, and transport are pricey, though bakeries and lunch specials can help reduce daily spend.
+Hotels, dining, and transport are pricey, though bakeries, supermarkets, and lunch specials can help cut daily costs.

-Service is included in prices.
-Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
-Round up taxi fares; small tips in cafes are optional.
+Service is included.
+Tipping is not required, but rounding up or adding CHF 5-10 for good restaurant service is appreciated.
+Round up taxis; small tips for hotel staff are optional.

 Find answers to the most common questions about traveling from Brunnen to Lucerne by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Lucerne, this guide helps you travel smarter and with confidence.